Robo Advisor vs. Financial Advisor: Which is Better?

 Winner: Robo Advisors

-Robo advisors can flawlessly execute purchases and sales of stocks without error.
-Plus, the algorithm can seamlessly perform portfolio rebalancing and tax loss harvesting.
+Robo advisors can flawlessly execute stock purchases and sales without error.
+The algorithm can also seamlessly perform portfolio rebalancing and tax loss harvesting.

-In addition to portfolio management, robo advisors can make administrative work such as opening accounts, account transfers and rollover, paperwork, and withdrawals much less burdensome.
+In addition to portfolio management, robo-advisors can make administrative work such as opening accounts, account transfers and rollover, paperwork, and withdrawals much less burdensome for individual investors.

-A human financial advisor is undoubtedly an “old school” way to receive investment advice, requiring manual intervention during the entire investment process, entirely subject to human error.
+A human financial advisor is undoubtedly an “old school” way to receive investment advice.
+It requires manual intervention throughout the entire investment process and is entirely subject to human error.

 Holistic Financial Advice